RohanKatyayani/Data-Structures-Algorithms-DSA/README.md

   - ✔️ Validate if a Tree is a BST
   - ✔️ Lowest Common Ancestor (LCA) in a BST
   - ✔️ Inorder Successor in BST
   - ✔️ Inorder Predecessor in BST

+- **23rd September 2025 (BST Advanced – Part 2)**
+  - ✔️ Kth Smallest in BST
+  - ✔️ Kth Largest in BST
+  - ✔️ Convert Sorted Array to Balanced BST

 *(Updates will be pushed here 🚀)*